Iggy2399/Quiz-web-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

+# Quiz web application is personal project made with Angular and NoodeJs technology

+Purpose of this project was learning full stack web development during my student days at FERIT.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.